 How To Clean Your Oven With Baking Soda And Vinegar?

-- First of all remove everything from your oven—racks, pizza stone, thermometer, etc.
+- First of all, remove everything from your oven—racks, pizza stone, thermometer, etc.

-- Lay out newspapers or paper towels on the floor beneath your oven.
+- Layout newspapers or paper towels on the floor beneath your oven.

 - And then grab a small bowl and mix a 1/2 cup of baking soda with 2 to 3 tablespoons of water.
 Then tweak the ratio until you have a spreadable paste.

 - Put on your gloves and using your fingers, spread the paste around the inside of your oven, covering the back, sides, bottom, top, door, corners and crevices.
-Don’t put paste on the heating elements if you have an electric oven.
+Don’t put the paste on the heating elements if you have an electric oven.
 If you have a gas oven, don’t put the paste where the gas comes through.
 Close the oven when you’re done.

 - And then allow paste to sit for 10 – 12 hours, or overnight.

 - In the meantime, place racks in your kitchen sink (or bathtub, if you have extra-large racks).
 And then sprinkle baking soda on your racks and then pour vinegar on top.
-This combination will foam and when the foaming stops plug your sink or tub and run hot water until the racks are fully covered.
+This combination will foam and when the foaming stops plug your sink or tub and run the hot water until the racks are fully covered.

 - Again allow racks to sit for 10 – 12 hours, or overnight.

 - And put on your gloves again and taking a damp cloth rag after 10 – 12 hours, open the oven and wipe down all surfaces.
-Use wet scouring pumice, microfiber sponge, or other abrasive tool to remove all grime if there are extra sticky spots.
+Use wet scouring pumice, microfiber sponge, or another abrasive tool to remove all grime if there are extra sticky spots.

 - Put some vinegar in a spray bottle and spray it on the chunks if there are chunks of paste that won’t come off easily.
-With the baking soda and foam the vinegar will react.
+With the baking soda and foam, the vinegar will react.
 And then take your damp cloth again and wipe off all foam.

 - Dry racks and place them back in the oven.